psychemedia/storytelling-notes/hudden_dudden.md

 The old man's advice was good, so she acted upon it accordingly.
 Right early on the Sunday morning the good dame takes the cow and drives it to the village.
 As she was driving it along, the tithe-takers of the place saw her, and agreed among themselves to cheat the old woman, and get the cow at the price of a goat.
 So they get up and go to the church.
 The old dame also takes the cow and goes to the church door, and waits till the people come out, that she may sell it The three tithe-takers, having concerted their plans to cheat the old woman, the first of them comes out, and says to her:

 "Good dame, what say you?
-How much do you want for that goat? "
+How much do you want for that goat?"

-"Good sir," quoth she, "what do you mean, don't you see that this is no goat, but a cow; or are your eyes so dazed that you cannot see well? "
+"Good sir," quoth she, "what do you mean, don't you see that this is no goat, but a cow; or are your eyes so dazed that you cannot see well?"

 "My dear good woman," says he, "pray come to your right senses, and don't talk such nonsense, unless you want people to laugh at you.
 I'll give you thirty piastres, and you give me the goat."